1973 Atlantic hurricane season: Hurricane Brenda

 Hurricane Brenda originated from a tropical wave that moved off the western coast of Africa on August 9; however, the initial wave quickly weakened upon entering the Atlantic Ocean.
 By August 13, the wave began to regenerate as it passed through the Lesser Antilles.
 Several days later, convection associated with the system consolidated into a central, organized mass and on August 18, the system had become sufficiently organized to be declared a tropical depression while situated near the Yucatán Channel.
 Early the next day, the depression strengthened into Tropical Storm Brenda as it made landfall in the northern portion of the Yucatán Peninsula.
 After moving inland, a strong ridge of high pressure over Texas forced the storm to take an unusual track, eventually leading it to enter the Bay of Campeche on August 20.

 Once back over water, Brenda began to intensify, attaining hurricane status late on August 20.
 The next day, a well-defined eye had developed and the storm attained its peak intensity as a high-end Category 1 hurricane with winds of 90 mph (150 km/h) and a minimum pressure of 977 mbar (hPa; 977 mbar).
+It is possible that Brenda reached Category 2 intensity, but the data is inconclusive to support such.
 The storm made landfall later that day near Ciudad del Carmen, Mexico at this intensity, becoming the first hurricane on record to strike the region.
 After moving inland, Brenda rapidly weakened to a depression by the morning of August 22 and dissipated later that day.

 Already suffering from severe flooding that killed at least 18 people and left 200,000 homeless, Hurricane Brenda worsened the situation with torrential rainfall and additional flooding.
 The storm killed at least 10 people in the country.
 Following the damage wrought by Brenda, a large earthquake struck the region, hampering relief efforts and collapsing numerous structures.
 Winds on land gusted up to 112 mph (180 km/h), leading to severe wind damage.
 Two of the fatalities occurred in Campeche after 80% of the city was flooded.
 This was considered the worst flooding in the city in over 25 years.
 An estimated 2,000 people were left homeless as a direct result of Brenda throughout Mexico.
 Offshore, a freighter with 25 crewman became trapped in the storm after its engines failed.
 They were safely rescued several days later once the storm had dissipated.